 Please let me know as soon as possible if you have any questions/problems/concerns with accessing Connect.
-Please note: this is my first quarter using Connect, so some "hiccups" may occur!

 Why Connect?
 A common question from past students has been "How can I do better?"
 Connect gives you an online tool that should help you in the course.
 You have the choice of utilizing very little (just to complete your homework assignments), or you can use it "hardcore" to go over the material in a lot more detail.
 It is up to you!!!
 However, having Connect access is mandatory for the course!!!